CrayLabs/SmartSim/doc/ensemble.rst

     Multiple calls to ``Ensemble.attach_generator_files()`` will overwrite previous file configurations in the ``Ensemble``.

-To attach a file to a ``Ensemble`` for use at runtime, provide one of the following arguments to the ``Ensemble.attach_generator_files()`` function:
+To attach a file to an ``Ensemble`` for use at runtime, provide one of the following arguments to the ``Ensemble.attach_generator_files()`` function:

 * `to_copy` (t.Optional[t.List[str]] = None): Files that are copied into the path of the entity.